IQSS/dataverse/doc/sphinx-guides/source/qa/performance-tests.md

 Executing the Performance Script
 --------------------------------
-To execute the performance test script, you need to install a local copy of the database-helper-scripts project (https://github.com/IQSS/dataverse-helper-scripts), written by Raman.
-I have since produced a stripped-down script that calls just the DB and ds and works with python3.
+To execute the performance test script, you need to install a local copy of the database-helper-scripts project at <https://github.com/IQSS/dataverse-helper-scripts>.
+We have since produced a stripped-down script that calls just the DB and ds and works with python3.

-The automated integration test runs happen on each commit to a PR on an AWS instance and should be reviewed to be passing before merging into development.
-Their status can be seen on the PR page near the bottom, above the merge button.
-See Don Sizemore or Phil for questions.